-William Brown joined The Open University in 2000, after lecturing at Portsmouth and Leeds Universities.
-He gained a first degree in Sociology and Politics from Sheffield University in 1989 and his PhD from Leeds University in 1995.
+I joined The Open University in 2000, after lecturing at Portsmouth and Leeds Universities.
+I gained a first degree in Sociology and Politics from Sheffield University in 1989, MA (1991) PhD (1995) from Leeds University.

 BISA (British International Studies Association)